kooBH/RtAudioWrapper/README.md

 // TODO
 ```

+# TIPS
+When the number of channel is large(ex 16), it is good to use large input_size.
+Using large input_size is easily done in linux system.
+But in Windows you need to change driver's buffer size manually, and set input_size param as well.

+# Why do I need to use resampler ?
+Usally input files I use are 16kHz.
+And most of output device don't support 16kHz, mostly 48kHz.

 # NOTICE
 + [RtAudio](https://github.com/thestk/rtaudio)
 A set of C++ classes that provide a common API for realtime audio input/output across Linux (native ALSA, JACK, PulseAudio and OSS), Macintosh OS X (CoreAudio and JACK), and Windows (DirectSound, ASIO, and WASAPI) operating systems.